Brooks shoes have a strong reputation in the running community. The general consensus is that you can’t go wrong with any Brooks running shoe.

 If you find that your shoes are wearing unevenly on the outside or inside edges of the soles, you may want to visit a running store to see if you need some support for pronation.

-If this uneven wearing-out pattern isn’t a problem for your shoes as you wear them, then Brooks Glycerin or the Brooks Ghost would be great picks for you.
+If this uneven wearing-out pattern isn’t a problem for your shoes as you wear them, then Glycerin or the Ghost would be great picks for you.

-Cushioning level is often held on a pedestal when it comes to conversations about good running footwear.
+It's no secret that cushioning is often held on a pedestal when it comes to conversations about good running shoes.

-If you are training and racing on hard surfaces, such as concrete or asphalt, cushioning is of notable importance.
+If you are training and racing on hard surfaces, such as concrete or asphalt, cushioning is of notable importance to preserve your legs over the miles and miles of work.

-Brooks Ghost and Brooks Glycerin shoes have outstanding levels of cushioning.
+Bottom line is that the Brooks Ghost and Brooks Glycerin offer plush feeling in their running shoes have outstanding levels of cushioning.

 New runners are often shocked at the price of running shoes and are tempted to buy shoes strictly based on price.